Boyd McDonald (composer)

 Boyd McDonald (born 28 September 1932) is a Canadian pianist, fortepianist, composer, and music educator.
 An associate of the Canadian Music Centre, his compositional output includes works for choirs, bands, orchestras, and art songs.
 His works have been performed throughout Canada and Europe by ensembles like the Kitchener-Waterloo Symphony, the Renaissance Singers, the Scholars of London, Symphony Hamilton, the Waterloo Chamber Players, and the Wellington Winds among others.

+A documentary film regarding Boyd's life, "From the City of Bridges to the City of Lights", premiered on 27 October 2024 in Kitchener, Ontario, Canada.

 Early life and education

 Born in Tuberose, Saskatchewan, McDonald studied at The Royal Conservatory of Music where he earned an associate diploma in 1951 and a licentiate diploma in 1953.
 Among his teachers were Murray Adaskin (music composition) and Lyell Gustin (piano).
 A grant from the Canada Council enabled him to pursue further studies in Paris from 1957 to 1960 with Nadia Boulanger (composition) and Jean Casadesus (piano).
 He also studied composition in the summers with John Cage, Darius Milhaud, and Stefan Wolpe.